jessepav/lacygoill-wiki-backup/ranger.md

 # Image previews stopped working after updating ranger-git

-In September 2015, there was a backwards-incompatible change of scope.sh which broke image previewing.
+In September 2015, there was a backward-incompatible change of scope.sh which broke image previewing.
 To fix this, rename/delete your old `~/.config/ranger/scope.sh`, run `ranger --copy-config=scope` and, if necessary, merge your changes to scope.sh into the new version.
 # VCS-integration.md
 To enable the intergration with version control systems like git, mercurial or bazaar, run the following command: